Real Estate Management

 This is a unique and progressive course in that it is specifically aimed at students interested in management careers related to land, property and the built and natural environments.
 We are one of the longest established Royal Institution of Chartered Surveyors (RICS)-accredited centres in the world and our aim is to develop graduates with integrative skills for managing diverse objectives, interdisciplinary topics and teams of professionals.

 The management programme you will undertake is designed to teach you to merge the offerings of a wide spectrum of the different professions so that you can deliver more effective and efficient solutions.
 You will benefit from studying in the School of Civil Engineering and Surveying, where sustainability is a central ethos.

 On this course you can:

-- Attend and contribute to current debates by visiting guest speakers
+- Attend and contribute to current debates by a range of visiting guest speakers

-- Gain a solid understanding of contemporary issues in the property sector
+- Gain a solid understanding of contemporary issues in the real estate sector

 What opportunities might it lead to?

-Many of our graduates now hold senior positions in industry and the quality of the course has been recognised by both the property profession and the national press.
+RICS accredited professionals who can offer interdisciplinary management skills related to land, property and built and natural environments are increasingly sought after because these abilities are important, high-value business assets.
+Many of our graduates now hold senior positions in industry and the quality of this management course has been recognised by both the property profession and the national press.